This page shows all the Before Leaving Home topics in a single page, scrollable format.

 If you are getting a ride through us, you don’t have to pay in pesos.
 You can pay our drivers in US dollars and the pre-determined price we set is at the current exchange rate.

-Puerto Morelos is a tourist town, so most places accept US dollars, but at a horrible exchange rate!
+Puerto Morelos is a tourist town, so most places accept US and Canadian dollars, but at a horrible exchange rate!
 Watch closely!
 We recommend paying in USD only as a last resort.
 Instead, this page describes better ways to acquire pesos.

 Through your bank